evan-erdos/trail-of-cthulhu/story/act-0/seq-1/scene-3.md

 The Professor wasn't interested in these costal tribes to cure them: he was looking for something, and he seems to have found it.

-[^note]:
-  Further examination of his notebook reveals a Tendril-Like Glyph.
-  The notes are slightly helpful, but now they need to learn more.

 ~~~
 EXT.
 SMOULDERING LAB - DAWN